hesenger/EventPulse/README.md

 The events can be stored using the following implementations:

 - InMemoryEventPersistor: useful for testing purposes;
-- SqlServerEventPersistor: using a single append only table on SQL Server;
+- SqlServerEventPersistor: using a single append-only table on SQL Server;
 - PostgreSqlEventPersistor: **planned**;

 ## Building it locally